finnito/Science/content/12phy/as91173/markdown/motors-and-inductors.md

 A magnet moving inside a solenoid will induce and current and therefore, magnetic field, which will oppose the original field.
 We can use our right hand rule to deduce the direction of the current flow.

 ![](../assets/lenz-law-in-solenoids.png){width=50%}

+---

+### Understanding Check 1

+A magnet is dropped into a long copper tube with its North pole facing downwards.
+As the North pole approaches the top end of the tube, which way will the current flow, when viewed from above the top of the tube?

+---

+The current will flow anti-clockwise, creating a magnetic field pointing upwards, opposing the North pole falling down.

+---

+### Understanding Check 2

+The current will be in the opposite sense now, i.e. clockwise.
+When the South pole leaves, Lenz's Law says that there must be a South pole induced at the bottom end of the tube, producing a force on the magnet in the upward direction, opposing its downwards motion.